jermp/mm_file/README.md

     }

     {
-        // intruct the kernel that we will read the content
+        // instruct the kernel that we will read the content
         // of the file sequentially
         int advice = mm::advice::sequential;